 Program of Study

 Students must complete 48 credits of graduate course work in order to complete the MPH degree.
 Each course can be used to fulfill only one requirement.
 A graduate course in which a grade of C or below is earned may be repeated only once.
 Graduate students may repeat no more than two courses in their stated program of study.
-Students must maintain a 3.00 GPA to graduate.
+Students must maintain a 3.00 GPA to remain in the Program, to enter the capstone phase and to graduate (see Academic Standards section of this document).
 Students may take classes on a part-time or full-time basis, but must complete all program requirements within six years of first enrollment.
+Failure to meet these academic standards will result from dismissal from the MPH Program.

 Required Courses (16 courses)